facebookresearch/vissl/MODEL_ZOO.md

 To reproduce the numbers below, the experiment configuration is provided in json format for each model [here](https://github.com/facebookresearch/vissl/tree/master/configs/config/model_zoo/benchmark_in1k_linear_deepclusterv2_swav.json).

-In the original SwAV work, authors evaluate several model checkpoints from a pre-training and evaluate the result of the best checkpoint.
-In the evaluations in VISSL, we used the last checkpoint.
-Further, there is also some standard deviation in linear results if we run the same eval several times.
+There is some standard deviation in linear results if we run the same eval several times and pre-train a SwAV model several times.
 The evals reported below are for 1 run.

 | Method | Model | PreTrain dataset | ImageNet top-1 acc. | URL |
 | ------ | ----- | ---------------- | ------------------- | --- |